 Host plants:

 The larvae are polyphagous on most often low-growing shrubs, trees and occasionally also herbs.
-They often feed on broom species.
+They often feed on broom species and on some, mostly evergreen oaks like Quercus coccifera.

 Habitat:

-Orgyia trigotephras inhabits dry and warm areas like garrigues, maquis or scrub.
+Orgyia trigotephras inhabits dry and warm, grove-rich places like garrigues, maquis or scrub.

 Life cycle:

 Orgyia trigotephras occurs in one or - if summer drought does not prevent it - also several generations between May and autumn.
-I found the larvae in Cyprus in April.
+I found the larvae in Cyprus in April and in the Spanish Monegros in May.
 The egg hibernates.
+The female stays within the cocoon.
+Copulation takes place through the silken casing of the cocoon and also the eggs are laid there, mixed with abdominal hair.

 Remarks:

-Orgyia trigotephras occurs in N-Africa, S-Europe and W-Asia.
+Orgyia trigotephras occurs in N-Africa, S-Europe and W-Asia (S-Turkey, Near East).